A body lift improves the shape and tone on underlying tissue.

 - You plan to continue a healthy lifestyle after the procedure.

 Is there any pain?

 The procedure itself will not involve any pain because you will be put under anesthesia.
-However, the following weeks after a procedure might contain some discomfort and pain if you strain yourself during this time.
+There will be pain and soreness for 2-3 weeks after the procedure, but it can be easily managed with pain medication.

 What are the risks associated with a body lift?

 The potential risk can include scarring, bleeding, delayed wound healing, infection, or asymmetry.
 If you have any specific apprehension, the skilled and friendly staff at Arkansas Plastic Surgery will address your concerns and help you understand all of the risks weighed with the advantages so you feel comfortable.

 What if my weight fluctuates after my body lift?